 Picking the Perfect paint colour for your floors

-Now that I had committed to painting the floors I needed to pick a colour.
-I am kind of infamous for customizing colours (almost every colour in my house is a custom colour I have created).
-As much as I tend to lean towards warm shades of white I knew choosing a cool tone white would be better.
+Now that she had committed to painting the floors it was time to pick a colour.
+Britt is kind of infamous for customizing colours (almost every colour in her house is a custom colour she has created).
+As much as she tends to lean towards warm shades of white she knew choosing a cool tone white would be better.

 If you want more advice for picking out the perfect paint colour you can check out our blog on selecting the perfect paint colour for your home.